Nettrice Gaskins: Career

 In 2017, Gaskins was in the group exhibition, We Have Always Lived in the Future at Flux Factory in Long Island City, NY.
 This show was mentioned in Art in America, specifically how her work "presents opportunities for rousing transcendence."

 In 2018, Gaskins was in the group exhibition, Probability & Uncertainty at Union College's Mandeville Gallery in Schenectady, NY.
 "Afrofuturism Amplified in Three Dimensions" included a lecture and maker workshop.
 In the show, Gaskins was one of six women artists working with scientific themes.
 She also presented at the National Art Education Association in Seattle, WA, in Barcelona as part of STEAMConf 2018 and in Madrid as part of International Girls in ICT Day.

-In 2019, Gaskins was part of a Leoni Art Project group show in Genoa, Italy.
-Her algorithmic, "neural network" generated portrait of Wangari Muta Maathai was featured in Horticultural Heroes, an exhibit at Tower Hill Botanic Garden in Boylston, MA.

-Gaskins' work was one five commissions slated to appear at the Smithsonian's FUTURES exhibition, which is scheduled to open in November 2021 in the Arts and Industries Building.
+Gaskins' algorithmic, "neural network" generated portrait of Wangari Muta Maathai was featured in the 2019 Horticultural Heroes, an exhibit at Tower Hill Botanic Garden in Boylston, MA.
+Her work was one five commissions slated to appear at the Smithsonian's FUTURES exhibition, which is scheduled to open in November 2021 in the Arts and Industries Building.
 Her "Featured Futurists" portraits that include such figures as Octavia Butler were made using an A.I. neural network application called DeepDream.

 In 2021, Gaskins was part of the Transfiguration group exhibition at the Frost Art Museum in Miami, Florida.
 The show was part of the Martin Luther King, Jr. Exhibition Series, which addresses issues of race, diversity, social justice, civil rights, and humanity.
 Gaskins also gave an artist talk in conjunction with the exhibition.

-In 2022, Gaskins' AI-generated portrait of Greg Tate was installed as an outdoor mural by the Museum of Contemporary African Diasporan Art (MoCADA) in Brooklyn, NY.
+In 2022, Gaskins' AI-assisted portrait of Greg Tate was installed as an outdoor mural by the Museum of Contemporary African Diasporan Art (MoCADA) in Brooklyn, NY.
 The same image was on view at Lincoln Center in NYC as part of In Praise of Shadow Boxers, Dissonance & Dissidents: A Pop-Up Tribute Exhibition to Greg Tate.

-Gaskins' AI-generated artwork was on display as part of The Black Angel of History: Myth-Science, Metamodernism, and the Metaverse in Carnegie Hall's Zankel Hall Gallery.
+Gaskins' AI-assisted artwork was on display as part of The Black Angel of History: Myth-Science, Metamodernism, and the Metaverse in Carnegie Hall's Zankel Hall Gallery.
 In addition, she was commissioned to create five AI-generated portraits for the Boston Modern Opera Project's As Told By: History, Race, and Justice on the Opera Stage series.

+Gaskins' AI-based works are part of the SFO Museum's Women of Afrofuturism exhibition at the San Francisco International Airport.
+Her work sparked backlash in December 2025 when critics argued that displaying AI-generated art in a public space, rather than art created by human hands, constituted "slop"—a term for low-effort, mass-produced AI content.
+The SFO Museum stood by the exhibition, noting they work directly with artists and that the show includes a mix of human-made and AI-assisted art, with strong support for the featured artists.